Camden School Board Member Who Threatened Woman With Gun Resigns: Complaint

-The first incident happened on over a separation of finances, when Gonzalez took the firearm out of a cabinet and began waving it around, according to the complaint.
-He then pointed the firearm at the victim, threatening to ruin her life, her family's life, and her boyfriend's life, police document show.
+The first incident happened over a separation of finances when Gonzalez took the firearm out of a cabinet and began waving it around, according to the complaint.
+He then pointed the firearm at the victim, threatening to ruin her life, her family's life, and her boyfriend's life, police documents show.

 "Let's not have to teach [redacted] a lesson," police paperwork shows.